 Striking a balance.
 That’s never easy, no matter what you’re doing.
 As humans, we tend to swing the pendulum from one extreme to the other.
 Though it can be difficult, it is possible to strike that perfect balance between work and personal life.
 Here are five tips to find that balancing point for your work-life.

-Remote work has doubled in Ireland since 2015, with 59% of IT firms admitting that some of their staff work remotely on a regular basis or work whilst on the road.
-The UK have also seen a significant rise in remote working, with the latest figures from the Trade Union Congress highlighting an estimated 1.5
+Before the 2020 market downturn, remote working had doubled in Ireland since 2015, with 59% of IT firms admitting that some of their staff work remotely on a regular basis or work whilst on the road.
+The UK had also seen a significant rise in remote working, with the latest figures from the Trade Union

 The word no is often associated with negativity, but sometimes saying yes to everything in work can lead to more problems than a simple no. Steve Jobs once said, “Focusing is about saying no”.
 Meaning, to be successful you must focus on what has to be done, instead of adding more to your to do list and

-Your first day in a new job will always be a memorable one, for hopefully the right reasons.
-Off course starting a new job is going to come with some stress and nerves but making a positive impression is still possible regardless of this.
-First impressions are lasting and it’s important to remember you got
+Your first day in a new job will always be a memorable one – particularly if you are being on-boarded remotely – hopefully for the right reasons.
+Of course, starting a new job is going to come with some stress and nerves but making a positive impression is still possible regardless of this.
+First impressions

 It seems ideal: you finally find a way to get paid for doing something that you truly love!
 It seems like a dream, being able to make a living performing a function that you are passionate about and have spent countless hours perfecting as a hobby.
 However, even those among us who manage to land